mariopiogioiosa/mariopiogioiosa.github.io/_posts/2016-06-04-java-8-list-to-map.md

 <pre class="lang:default decode:true ">{Steve=20, Luigi=30, Mario=27}</pre>

-If you are a good observer you may have noticed that the order hasn&#8217;t been respected.
-That&#8217;s because the default implementation used by _toMap_ is the [_HashMap_](https://docs.oracle.com/javase/8/docs/api/java/util/HashMap.html) that does not guarantee the order of the map.
+If you are a good observer you may have noticed that the order hasn't been respected.
+That's because the default implementation used by _toMap_ is the [_HashMap_](https://docs.oracle.com/javase/8/docs/api/java/util/HashMap.html) that does not guarantee the order of the map.

 &nbsp;